cssr-tools/pofff/docs/text/installation.rst

     See `this repository <https://github.com/daavid00/OPM-Flow_macOS>`_ dedicated to build OPM Flow from source in the latest macOS (GitHub actions).
     If you still face problems, raise an issue in the GitHub repository, or you could also send an email to the maintainers.

 For macOS, the LaTeX dependency can be installed from https://www.tug.org/mactex/.
-If after installation you still face an error due to LaTeX when executing expreccs, then add the flag **-l 0** to **pofff**.